Our curriculum can also be found on this public page as well

 - Consumer Math- This course is designed to give students the necessary practical skills in math.
 Students will apply their knowledge of math skills to a variety of everyday situations.
 Basic economics and consumer math will be the major topics.

 - Algebra I- This course is a study of the foundation rules of higher mathematics.
 Algebra I is taught with a variety of methods and techniques to extend algebraic thinking and to engage student learning.
-Problem solving situations will provide student with an environment that promotes connection to other disciplines and the real world.
+Problem solving situations will provide students an environment that promotes connection to other disciplines and the real world.
 The appropriate use of technology is designed to sharpen the application and concept development skills of students.

 - Geometry– This course is a study of geometric figures, properties, thinking and reasoning.
 Students will see the relationships and connections geometry makes with many mathematical and real world situations.

-- Algebra II- This course enriches the topics covered in Algebra I. Students will graph and analyze functions and systems.
+- Algebra II– This course enriches the topics covered in Algebra 1.
+Students will graph and analyze functions and systems.
 Linear equations, equalities, inequalities and exponents will be emphasized.